k-paulius/aws-security-baseline/bin/README.md

     - Register a delegated administrator account for AWS CloudTrail.
     - Usage: `./enable_delegated_admin_for_cloudtrail.sh 123456789012`

+- `enable_delegated_admin_for_config.sh`
+    - Register a delegated administrator account for AWS Config and/or AWS Config Multi-Account Setup.
+    - Usage: `./enable_delegated_admin_for_config.sh 123456789012`

 - `enable_trusted_access_for_account_management.sh`
     - Enables AWS Account Management as a Trusted Service in Organizations.
     - Usage: `./enable_trusted_access_for_account_management.sh`